How can an important place vanish from the map? In this virtual tour we will find out how it can, and did, happen.

 Many of Randolph’s buildings were still standing when the War Between the States broke out.
 Early in that conflict, the Confederate government knew it needed to do something to try to keep Memphis from falling into Union hands.
 Utilizing slave labor, it built two forts at Randolph: one known as Fort Randolph and the other known as Fort Wright (tearing down many of the town’s abandoned buildings in the process).
 The Confederate Army also operated boot camps here for soldiers throughout Tennessee; it was here that Private (later General) Nathan Bedford Forrest began military training.

-As it turned out, the Confederate government didn't have much of a Navy to help defend its fortifications along the Mississippi.
+The Confederate government didn’t have much of a Navy to help defend its fortifications along the Mississippi.
 Forts Randolph and Wright were abandoned by Confederate forces in the summer of 1862.
 A few months later, after rebel guerillas were traced to the area, General William T. Sherman, then in charge of the captured city of Memphis, ordered his army to burn what was left of Randolph to the ground.

 Almost nothing is left of these Civil War fortifications other than an underground magazine where the Confederates stored gunpowder.